-Portland, Oregon, for craft beeraholics
+For craft beeraholics

 If roses and red wine leave you cold, head to Portland, the heartland of amber nectar.
 Proudly eccentric Portland has been a craft-brew capital for decades, and with the highest concentration of breweries in the world you won’t be short of choice.
 Take a brewery tour if you want to sip a whole bunch – try Brewvana (www.experiencebrewvana.com) or Brewbus (www.brewbus.com).
 But if boozy bus rides take the fizz out of your couple’s getaway, Portland’s haunts are easily discovered on foot: start with local favourite Hair of the Dog.